 Sexual harassment is not an alien term these days.
 Millions of conversations around ‘me too’ and ‘no means no’ campaigns are proofs that women are not ready to ‘let it go’ and suffer in silence.
 Filled with a fierce rage, many of these women are coming forward to share their workplace sexual harassment stories like never before.
-That’s the potential reason why there has been 51% increase in reporting of sexual harassment cases within office premises of India during 2014-15.
+That’s the potential reason why there has been a 51% increase in reporting of sexual harassment cases within office premises of India during 2014-15.
 (Source – But still the battle is half-won, as many women even today fail to acknowledge and classify the behaviour they are experiencing at work as sexual harassment.
-Sixteen per cent of women denied sexual harassment, but said yes when introduced to a variety of sexist remarks or sexual innuendos, claims surveymonkey.
+Sixteen per cent of women denied sexual harassment, but said yes when introduced to a variety of sexist remarks or sexual innuendos, claims SurveyMonkey.
 To be vocal and responsive about it, every working woman must understand sexual harassment at work and its subtle signs as well.

 What is sexual harassment at work?